 Forfeitures of non-vested Company contributions are used to reduce the Company's contributions.
-During 2013, there were no forfeitures of non-vested Company contributions.
-At December 31, 2013 and 2012, there were no forfeited and unallocated assets.
+During 2014, there was a minimal amount of forfeitures of non-vested Company contributions.
+At December 31, 2014 and 2013, there were no forfeited and unallocated assets.
 Forfeitures are reinstated if the participant is re-employed by the Company or an affiliate thereof within five years of the date of termination.